Blog>Cost Guides>Retrofit Coordinator cost

 • They provide useful project management support and will oversee the whole project from start to finish

-• A qualified Retrofit Coordinator will be fully covered by Public Liability and Professional Indemnity insurances (or at least they should be)
+• A qualified Retrofit Coordinator should be fully covered by Public Liability and Professional Indemnity insurances

 • Retrofit Coordinators will already have a network of qualified retrofit professionals who can carry out the work